michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 Install the **Raspberry Pi Imager** software on your (Linux) desktop, it makes the installation of the images easily.
 On EndeavourOS (Arch) this is as easy as running:
 {% highlight shell %}pacman -S rpi-imager{% endhighlight %}

-Connect a Micro-SD card with your desktop PC and open the program.
+Connect a Micro-SD card to your desktop PC and open the program.

 ## Operating System Choice
 You can choose to install Raspberry Pi OS with desktop environment or without.